Link Exchange Guide – Effective Strategies to Swap Backlinks

 However, there’s a catch.
 No competitor would want to link to you even if you are offering a link in exchange.

-And, if you’re a relatively new brand, finding the right websites and getting them to join your network takes a lot of time and effort and may not be successful.
+If you’re a relatively new brand, finding the right websites and getting them to join your network takes a lot of time and effort and may not be successful.

 Guest Post Swaps